×

 Acoustic principles

-We’ve noticed that many people seem to be under the impression that you need to create a completely dead room with absolutely no reflections—drastic overkill!
+Many people seem to be under the impression that you need to create a completely dead room with absolutely no reflections—drastic overkill!
 You don’t need to create an anechoic chamber.

 Anechoic chamber

-As such, we’ll categorize the options as:
+As such, we’ll categorise the options as:

 • LOW: less than £150 / €150 / $200